AITrekker/RAG/README.md

 1.  **File Ingestion & Sync:** A file system watcher monitors designated folders for each tenant.
 A sync process detects new, updated, and deleted files.
 2.  **Document Processing Pipeline:** LlamaIndex orchestrates the processing of documents.
 It loads content, splits it into chunks, and generates vector embeddings using a Hugging Face `transformers` model running on a local GPU.
-3.  **Metadata & Vector Storage:** A PostgreSQL/SQLite database stores file metadata, versions, and sync status.
+3.  **Metadata & Vector Storage:** A PostgreSQL database stores file metadata, versions, and sync status.
 A vector store (e.g., FAISS, Chroma) stores the embeddings for efficient similarity search.
 All data is isolated by a `tenant_id`.
 4.  **RAG Query Pipeline:**
     - An incoming query is processed.
     - A hybrid search retrieves relevant document chunks by filtering on metadata and performing a vector search.